 - Customer Acquisition

 You will work on your idea in a team environment and examples of founders and start-ups will be used during the course to initiate insightful discussions.
 The course closes with the creation of a two-page business plan and a video pitch.
-Selected students will be eligible to participate in a Masterclass at one of the participating universities:

 What you'll learn

 - Learn what it takes to become a "technopreneur"

 - Learn how to conduct market research and provide evidence for the viability of the business idea

 - Develop a viable business proposition and learn to pitch your ideas for various audiences

 - Understand the dynamics of new venture development and team building